 But some people aren’t there.
 Some people need to forget to let go.
 And we cannot fault them for it.
 We are all on our unique journeys through this lifetime, and learn the same exact lessons, just not at the same exact times.
 We don’t even learn them in the same exact WAYS.
 Sometimes we lose people in our lives because they need to go find themselves in theirs.

 There’s not a week that goes by I don’t miss Yvette.
 I wish I could call her, I wish I could tell her about New York.
 I wish I could joke about us going out and hitting the town, but really just have her visit and come over and drink wine and laugh on my couch.
 I wish we could reminisce about the time she was there for me when I walked home in the rain, I wish we could remember about when big history-making happenings happened, I wish she could remind me of things I said or did that I’ve long forgotten about now.
-I wish she could meet my boyfriend, I wish she could learn my life.
+I wish she could meet my husband, I wish she could learn my life.
 I wish I could see that she’s happy.

 But I can’t.
 All the above is me thinking of myself, of my own journey and the way I do things.
 And my journey is my own to be accountable for, just like Yvette’s is all her own.
 We cannot create opinions about someone else’s story based on how we want them to fit into ours.